thiagocordeiro/serializer-bundle/README.md

 ```

 #### Inject Value Objects on Controllers
-You can also inject objects on controller internally the bundle will create the object for you from request body.
+You can also inject objects on controller, internally the bundle will create the object from request body.
-For this to happen you have to tell the serializer which objects should be created,
+For this to happen you have to tell the bundle which objects should be created,
 to do so create a yaml file at `config/packages/serializer.yaml` with the following configuration:
 ```yaml
 # config/packages/serializer.yaml - note it should not be on env(dev/prod) folder)